Lobby (room)

 Lobby of a contemporary apartment building in Washington, D.C.

-A lobby is a room in a building used for entry from the outside, sometimes referred to as a foyer, entryway, reception area or entrance hall.
-It is often a large room or complex of rooms (in a theatre, opera house, concert hall, showroom, cinema, etc.) adjacent to the auditorium.
-It may be a repose area for spectators, especially used before performance and during intermissions, but also as a place of celebrations or festivities after performance.
+A lobby is a room in a building used for entry from the outside, sometimes referred to as a foyer, entryway, reception area, or entrance hall.
+It is often a large room or complex of rooms in a large building such as a theatre, opera house, or movie theater adjacent to the auditorium.
+It may be a repose area for spectators, especially used before performance and during intermissions, but can also be a place of celebrations or festivities after performance.
 In other buildings, such as office buildings or condominiums, lobbies can function as gathering spaces between the entrance and elevators to other floors.

 Since the mid-1980s, there has been a growing trend to think of lobbies as more than just ways to get from the door to the elevator but instead as social spaces and places of commerce.
 Some research has even been done to develop scales to measure lobby atmosphere to improve hotel lobby design.
-Many office buildings, condominiums, hotels and skyscrapers go to great lengths to decorate their lobbies to create the right impression and convey an image.
+Designers of office buildings, hotels, and skyscrapers sometimes go to great lengths to decorate their lobbies to create the right impression and convey an image.